sibyl-dev/sibyl-api/README.md

   - `color`: color to use for the category
   - `abbreviation`: abbreviation to use for the category

 ## Creating the Mongo database

 ### With the prepare-db script
 Be sure to `start` your mongodb service before preparing the database

 Copy `sibyl/db/config_template.yml` and fill it in with your configurations.
-You will need to place your `entities.csv`, `features.csv`, and `realapp.pkl` in a single directory.
+Place required data in a common directory.

 Next, run the preprocessing script with:
 ```bash